 In addition to its stellar academic reputation, Springfield College offers a vibrant campus life, including a rich array of cocurricular activities, health and wellness programs, arts and cultural events, and one of the largest athletics programs in the nation for a mid-sized college.

 There are several dining and snack services, and the main dining facility offers an excellent variety of creative, fresh food stations to accommodate individual dietary preferences.
-In addition, the new Richard B. Flynn Campus Union, opened in January 2010, includes an extensive food court with a two-story atrium; bookstore; sports bistro with large flat-screen televisions; a spiritual life center with a meditation room; convenience store; post office; conference rooms and lounges; and activity space.
-In addition, 10 residence halls offer single-sex or coeducational living options, as well as relatively independent living for upperclass students.
+In addition, the Flynn Campus Union, opened in January 2010, includes an extensive food court with a two-story atrium, bookstore, spiritual life center with a meditation room, convenience store, post office, conference rooms and lounges, and activity space.
+In addition, 10 residence halls offer coeducational living options, as well as relatively independent living for upperclass students.

-For arts studies and programs, the recently renovated Fuller Arts Center hosts performances, and the Visual Arts Center contains studio work space and an exhibition center.
+For arts studies and programs, the Fuller Arts Center hosts performances, and the Visual Arts Center contains studio work space and an exhibition center.

 • Springfield College is the first choice of 75% of its first-year students.

-• They come from 41 states and 16 foreign countries, mostly from the northeastern corridor of the United States.
+• Students come from 30 states and seven countries, mostly from the northeastern corridor of the United States.

-• More than 85% of first-year students on the main campus return as sophomores, and more than two-thirds of them complete their degrees within five years—both figures above the national average.
+• More than 85% of first-year students on the main campus return as sophomores, and 68% of them complete their degrees within four years, which is above the national average.

 • Springfield College faculty members are recognized experts in their fields, known nationally and internationally.

-• There are 214 full-time members, 80% of whom have earned the highest degrees in their fields.
+• There are 211 full-time faculty members, 82% of whom have earned the highest degrees in their fields.

-• The faculty provide close personal attention to students, with a student-faculty ratio of 14:1.
+• The faculty provide close personal attention with a student-faculty ratio of 13:1.

-• More than 45 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus broadcasts and publications, performing arts, and more.
+• More than 50 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus publications and media outlets, performing arts, and more.

 • An ongoing series of visual and performing arts programs, open to the public, includes concerts, art exhibitions, theater presentations, film festivals, and readings by noted authors.

-• Springfield College offers 26 varsity sports for men and women, nine sub-varsity sports, seven club sports, and extensive intramurals.
+• Springfield College offers 26 varsity sports for men and women, seven club sports, and extensive intramurals.

 • The College competes in Division III of the National Collegiate Athletic Association (NCAA) and is a member of the Eastern College Athletic Conference (ECAC) and the New England Women’s and Men’s Athletic Conference (NEWMAC).